BeyondTheClouds/enos/docs/installation.rst

 Configuration
 -------------

-To get started you can get the sample configuration file and edit it:
+To get started you need an Enos configuration file.
+Among other things, that file tells Enos on which testbed to acquire resources and deploy OpenStack.
+Enos supports many testbeds including Vagrant, Grid'5000, Chameleon and more generally any OpenStack cloud.

+The configuration may vary from one testbed to another.
+For this quick-start, we will bring up an OpenStack on Vagrant/VirtualBox because it is free and works on all major platforms.
+Please, refer to the dedicated :ref:`provider` section for the full list of supported testbed.

+First, make sure you have `VirtualBox <https://www.virtualbox.org/>`__ and `Vagrant <https://www.vagrantup.com/downloads>`__ installed.
+Then, generate the configuration file with:

 .. parsed-literal::

-    $ enos new > reservation.yaml
+    (venv) $ enos new --provider=vagrant:virtualbox
-    $ <editor> reservation.yaml

-The configuration may vary from one provider to another, please refer to the dedicated :ref:`provider` configuration
+This generates a ``reservation.yaml`` file in the current directory.
+This file shows available configuration options (and their defaults in comments).
+Take the time to review that file before going further.

 .. note::